frontenddogma/web-development-glossary/manuscript/g.md

 : A company that provides hosting for software development version control using Git.
 GitHub is a subsidiary of Microsoft, which acquired the company in 2018 for $7.5 billion.
 It offers all of the distributed version control and source code management (SCM) functionality of Git as well as its own features.&nbsp;[†](#w-github) ℹ︎&nbsp;[github.com](https://github.com/)

 GitLab
 : A company providing a web-based DevOps lifecycle tool that includes a Git-repository manager providing wiki, issue tracking, and CI/CD pipeline features.
-GitLab’s software was created in 2011 by Ukrainians Dmitriy Zaporozhets and Valery Sizov.&nbsp;[†](#w-gitlab) ℹ︎&nbsp;[gitlab.com](https://gitlab.com/)
+GitLab’s software was created in 2011 by Dmitriy Zaporozhets and Valery Sizov.&nbsp;[†](#w-gitlab) ℹ︎&nbsp;[gitlab.com](https://gitlab.com/)

 Global
 : → Global scope